Ron's Gone Wrong (soundtrack)

-Ron's Gone Wrong (Original Motion Picture Soundtrack) is the soundtrack album to the 2021 computer-animated film Ron's Gone Wrong.
-It was released digitally on October 15, 2021 by Hollywood Records and Walt Disney Records, followed by a physical edition being published on October 22, the same day as the film's theatrical release.
+Ron's Gone Wrong (Original Motion Picture Soundtrack) is the soundtrack album to the 2021 animated film Ron's Gone Wrong.
+It was released digitally on October 15, 2021 by Hollywood Records, followed by a physical edition being published on October 22, the same day as the film's theatrical release.
 The soundtrack album featured music composed by Henry Jackman, along with an original song titled "Sunshine" sung by Liam Payne, which was released as a part of the soundtrack on September 24.

 Development

 Henry Jackman composed the film score.
 Speaking about the score, Jackman said that "it has its own identity, similar to Wreck-It Ralph or Big Hero 6" having the "same musical landscape and color in this film", and also had enjoyed working in the film, calling the scoring sessions as "enormous fun".
 Jean-Philippe Vine and Sarah Smith, the directors of the film, expressed gratitude to Jackman on how his score, elevated the film.
 In an interview to The Illuminerdi, he stated about how the music become important, especially for an animation film as they need to "give a sensational moment for audience to experience it in theatres".
 Smith had said that "working with Henry was the biggest blast ever.
 He's absolutely nuts and completely brilliant.
 And, I think we pushed him and pushed him, constantly kind of raising the bar for what we wanted with thematics and emotion and so on.
 And it's like he gives your movie back to you.
 And I know he's really proud of the score, and I'm really proud that he's really proud because I think he did some of his best work."
 Smith wanted the score to have a "contemporary John Hughes feel to it" while also asking him for "a classic 'high school movie' vibe and the orchestral scale and emotion of E.T. on top".

 The score was recorded at Abbey Road Studios and Air Studios in London, England.
 Jackman composed most of the tracks, with two songs in collaboration with Dave Bayley of the indie-pop band Glass Animals.
 Liam Payne was reported to be composing and performing an original song in June 2021, On August 27, 2021, he released a music video for the film's soundtrack titled "Sunshine".
 Payne said that he wrote the song to impress his son Bear Payne, and he really "enjoyed working on the track".